Subtitle Editor

 Subtitle Editor - Edit SRT & VTT Files Online

 Subtitle Editor opens, edits, and converts SRT and VTT subtitle files entirely in your browser — no upload, no account, no watermark.
-Adjust timing with millisecond precision, merge or split entries, shift the whole track ±0.1 to ±60 seconds to fix sync drift, search-and-replace text across hundreds of lines, and convert between SRT (universal player support) and WebVTT (HTML5 video) with one click.
-Built for content creators fixing fan-translated subs for YouTube uploads, podcasters generating accessibility captions, language learners polishing subtitle translations, video editors syncing dialog to a re-cut, and accessibility professionals adding closed captions for compliance with WCAG and ADA requirements.
-Supports drag-and-drop, undo/redo, and instant download of the edited file.
+Adjust timing with millisecond precision, merge or split entries, and shift the whole track to fix a constant sync offset.
+The standout feature for video pros is FPS Convert: rescale every timestamp when a track timed for one frame rate plays on another (e.g. 25 fps PAL to 23.976 fps film), which a fixed Shift can never fix because the drift grows linearly.
+A two-point sync mode lets you pin the correct time of the first and last cue and fits everything in between.
+Convert between SRT (universal player support) and WebVTT (HTML5 video, with cue positioning preserved) with one click.
+Built for content creators fixing fan-translated subs for YouTube, podcasters generating accessibility captions, language learners polishing translations, video editors syncing dialog to a re-cut, and accessibility professionals adding closed captions for WCAG and ADA compliance.
+Supports drag-and-drop and instant download of the edited file.

 What is a Subtitle Editor?